marcus-downing/Hooks/wiki/ActionHook.markdown

     val eventHandler = ActionHook("Event handler (without event object)")
     ```

-There's also a version which isn't dependent on a `PluginContext`.
+There's also a version which isn't dependent on a `HookContext`.
 Create one with the `standalone` method:

     ```scala
     val eventHandler = ActionHook.standalone[MyEventType]("Event handler (standalone)")